vsanand27/Machine_Learning/README.md

 # Evaluation Criteria & Definition
 The following criteria were used for evaluating the model.
 Below are four possible outcomes based on Confusion Matrix.
-We utilize the following measurements to access high cre
+We utilize the following measurements to access high risk credit

 1. Precision: is likelihood of application has a high credit risk.
 If an application is predicted to be high risk and is really high risk, then it is a true positive (TP).
 However, if an application is predicted to be high risk but is not high risk, then it is a false positive (FP).